jiahan-wu/flutter_isolate_lab/README.md

 1. Main Isolate Execution: Showcases UI freezing when running time-consuming tasks directly on the main isolate.
 2. Compute Function: Uses Flutter's `compute` function to move heavy tasks to a separate isolate, preventing UI freezes and improving performance.
 3. Isolate.run: Similar to `compute`, but uses the `Isolate.run` API to offload heavy tasks to a background isolate, enhancing performance and responsiveness.

+## Acknowledgment
+Thanks to [json-iterator](https://github.com/json-iterator/test-data) for the provided data.